raven610/WebApps/README.md

 # WebApps

-##Html sample websites made using Django,HTML,CSS.
+## WebApp which counts the number of words in the text and displays Count Made using Django.

-##WebScraper And Automation made using selenium and python made to scrape results of gitam students
+## WebScraper And Automation made using selenium and python made to scrape results of gitam students.